SS Klio (1924): Description

 The ship was built in 1924 by AG Weser, Bremen.

 The ship was a tweendecker (two cargo decks) 240 ft 8 in long, with a beam of 38 ft 7 in a depth of 15 ft 2 in.
 She had a GRT of 1,403 and a NRT of 635.

 The ship was propelled by a triple expansion steam engine, which had cylinders of 19+5/8 in, 31+1/2 in and 53+1/2 in diameter by 35+7/16 in stroke.
 The engine was built by AG Weser.

 History

 Klio

 Klio was built for «Dampfschiffahrts Gesellschaft "Neptun"» AG (Neptun Line), Bremen.
 Her port of registry was Bremen.
 The Code Letters QLWR and German Official Number 2467 were allocated.

 On 18 September 1925, the steamer пароход was transferred under the management of the combined German-Dutch company «Deutsch-Niederlandische Finanzabkommen GmbH», Berlin.
 However, she returned to the company «Dampfschifffahrts Gesellschaft "Neptun"», Bremen, on 7 March 1930.

 In 1934, the ship's Code Letters were changed to DONP.

-At the beginning of World War II the ship Klio based at the Spanish ports of Bilbao and Muzel (Музел).
+At the beginning of World War II the ship Klio based at the Spanish ports of Bilbao and el Musel.
 The steamer delivered goods to the southern ports of France from 18 September 1940.